alteryx/henchman/README.rst

 Welcome to Henchman!
 =====================
-Henchman is a collection of free and `open source
+Henchman is a collection of `open source
 <LICENSE>`_ python
 utility functions for working in a jupyter notebook.
 With Henchman, you can rapidly prototype end-to-end data science